canonical/launchpad-manual/docs/user/explanation/translating-with-launchpad/partial-exports.rst

 .. meta::
-   :description: Understand how partial PO files are generated in Launchpad
+   :description: Understand how partial PO files are generated in Launchpad.

 .. _exporting-partial-gettext-PO-files: